zhibingao/zhibingao/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Xi'an Jiaotong University, School of Materials Science and Engineering, State Key Laboratory for Mechanical Behavior of Materials
+subtitle: <a href='#'> Xi'an Jiaotong University School of Materials Science and Engineering
+State Key Laboratory for Mechanical Behavior of Materials

 profile:
   align: right